MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 -   **Deferred ring** – In this ring, changes are rolled out after they've been validated in the Production ring, reducing the risk of issues.

-This setting is configured by using Group Policy.
+This setting is configured by using OneDrive Group Policy.

 For details about the update process for the OneDrive sync app, see [The OneDrive sync app update process](sync-client-update-process.md).